twisterghost/jankbot/README.md

 #### friends.js

 The friends.js module gives access to the friends list, messaging and friend management.
-It exposes a cornucopia of helpful functios:
+It exposes a cornucopia of helpful functions:

 ##### nameOf(id)